covid19cz/erouska-android/README.md

 We use a private [Trello](https://trello.com/b/4xN2Eeqv/bug-wf) for bug tracking, contact us on Slack.

+## Translations

+Help us translate to your language or if you see a problem with translation, fix it.
+Our translation is open to volunteers [at OneSky](https://covid19cz.oneskyapp.com/).

+Because our app is for Czechia, our primary language is Czech.
+But we have most of the app translated to English.

 ## <a name="git-workflow"></a>Git workflow

 - Work in a fork then send a pull request to the `develop` branch.